 In Genji’s Time

-It has only been a few decades since Avatar Korra reopened the spirit portals, and humans are still struggling to adapt to the influx of spiritual beings in the physical realm.
-Societies don’t know how to interact with these supernatural and immortal beings, and the spirits themselves are adjusting to how far humanity has progressed in their absence.
-Many spirits expected to have free access to locations they previously frequented, but now factories, farms, and cities exist.
-Spirits, with little conception of private property, technology, or human matters in general, periodically intrude on these spaces and clash with humans.
-The rise of human-spirit conflict has resulted in numerous possessions and disfigurements, and medical communities around the world have been unable to restore those afflicted to their original state.
-This has brought on new waves of fear, anger, and resentment towards the spirits and the Avatar.
-However, some humans have welcomed spirits into their homes and lands.
-Some people even consider more minor spirits to be something like a pet or companion.
+It has been 30+ years since Avatar Korra reopened the spirit portals, but humans are still struggling to adapt to spirits in the physical world.
+People don’t know how to interact with these supernatural beings, and spirits are realizing how much humanity has changed since they left.
+Many spirits expected to have free access to locations they visited before, but now factories, farms, and cities have taken their place.
+Spirits have little understanding of private property and regularly clash with humans over these spaces.
+Many human-spirit conflict cases have resulted in spirits possessing humans, leaving them disfigured and healers unable to help them.
+These cases have inspired fear, anger, and resentment towards the spirits and their return to the world.